4Subsea/fourinsight-engineroom-utils-python/docs/user_guide/concepts_utils/example.rst

 from the *DataReservoir.io*.
 The data is downloaded in 1-hour chunks using the :meth:`~fourinsight.engineroom.utils.DrioDataSource.iter()` method and the :meth:`~fourinsight.engineroom.utils.iter_index.date_range()` convenience function.

-:class:`~fourinsight.engineroom.utils.PersistentJSON` is used to keep track of the state parameter, 'TimeOfLastIndex'.
+:class:`~fourinsight.engineroom.utils.PersistentDict` is used to keep track of the state parameter, 'TimeOfLastIndex'.
 This state parameter tells the script which results it has already collected, so that the script can continue where it left off last time it ran.
 The state is stored persistently in a local file using the :class:`~fourinsight.engineroom.utils.LocalFileHandler`.